TBjargrim/Users-favourite-albums/README.md

 ### Features

-- Overlook 10 diffrent users,
+- Overlook 10 different users,
 - Choose your favourites by clicking the star
 - See the users favourite albums
-- And the photos including in the albums.
+- And the photos included in the albums.
 - Leaving breadcrumbs
 - Open modal to get a closer look of each photo.